Parallel ATA: HDD passwords and security

 ATA devices may support an optional security feature which is defined in an ATA specification, and thus not specific to any brand or device.
 The security feature can be enabled and disabled by sending special ATA commands to the drive.
 If a device is locked, it will refuse all access until it is unlocked.
 A device can have two passwords: A User Password and a Master Password; either or both may be set.
 There is a Master Password identifier feature which, if supported and used, can identify the current Master Password (without disclosing it).
 The master password, if set, can used by the administrator to reset user password, if the end user forgot the user password.
 On some laptops and some business computers, their BIOS can control the ATA passwords.

 A device can be locked in two modes: High security mode or Maximum security mode.
 Bit 8 in word 128 of the IDENTIFY response shows which mode the disk is in: 0 = High, 1 = Maximum.
 In High security mode, the device can be unlocked with either the User or Master password, using the "SECURITY UNLOCK DEVICE" ATA command.
 There is an attempt limit, normally set to 5, after which the disk must be power cycled or hard-reset before unlocking can be attempted again.
 Also in High security mode, the SECURITY ERASE UNIT command can be used with either the User or Master password.
 In Maximum security mode, the device can be unlocked only with the User password.
 If the User password is not available, the only remaining way to get at least the bare hardware back to a usable state is to issue the SECURITY ERASE PREPARE command, immediately followed by SECURITY ERASE UNIT.
 In Maximum security mode, the SECURITY ERASE UNIT command requires the Master password and will completely erase all data on the disk.
 Word 89 in the IDENTIFY response indicates how long the operation will take.
 While the ATA lock is intended to be impossible to defeat without a valid password, there are purported workarounds to unlock a device.

 For NVMe drives, the security features, including lock passwords, were defined in the OPAL standard.

 For sanitizing entire disks, the built-in Secure Erase command is effective when implemented correctly.
 There have been a few reported instances of failures to erase some or all data.
-On some laptops and some business computers, their BIOS can utilize Secure Erase to erase all data of the disk.
+Some laptops and business computers have a BIOS that can utilize Secure Erase to erase all data on the disk.